gddavis21/CarND-Term2-Controls-PID/README.md

 ## Explanation of PID Control

 PID Control is a straightforward and very popular approach for implementing a control systems feedback loop.
-The idea of PID Control is to regularly receive error measurements of from the control system, and respond with error correction values that drive the system toward zero error in an efficient and stable manner.
+The idea of PID Control is to regularly receive error measurements from the control system, and respond with error correction values that drive the system toward zero error in an efficient and stable manner.

 PID stands for "Proportional-Integral-Derivative" and represents the basic strategy of the algorithm.
 PID Control decomposes the input error into 3 component parts--the proportional, integral and derivative terms--and computes the correction as a weighted sum of these terms.
   * The proportional term is simply the current error measurement.